costinm/krun/doc/testing.md

 - connection to MCP
 - generated proxyless gRPC config

-The test will first build krun and run each test scenario locally.
+CI/CD will first build krun and run each test scenario locally.
 A docker image including a test app will be deployed as a set of CloudRun services, and tested using direct http and tunneled mTLS.

 ## Test env

 Currently using wlhe-cr project, with istio cluster.
 Eventually should use Prow.

 Cloud builder is used, with default (601426346923@cloudbuild.gserviceaccount.com) service account granted CloudRun and GKE access.
-The project has at least 3 clusters configured - the "asm-cr" project will be used for tests.
+The project has at least 3 clusters configured - the "asm-cr" project will be used for tests with asm-managed, "istio" cluster is using an in-cluster Istiod.